graphprotocol/graph-node/docs/environment-variables.md

   decisions.
 Set to `true` to turn simulation on, defaults to `false`
 - `GRAPH_STORE_CONNECTION_TIMEOUT`: How long to wait to connect to a database before assuming the database is down in ms. Defaults to 5000ms.
+- `EXPERIMENTAL_SUBGRAPH_VERSION_SWITCHING_MODE`: set to `synced` to only switch a named subgraph to a new deployment once it has synced, making the new deployment the "Pending" version.